3j9fkyahunqoxwqu/android-ads-blocker/README.md

+Android golden rules for less traffic!

+* Don't install apps you not need or simply freeze/not start them to avoid running them all the time in the background.
+* Never install (if possible) apps with Ads, better buy pro (if it's worth, also helps the developer) or find alternatives.
+* Never use apps which claims to increase battery life.
+Don't be fooled.
+* If you use apps with ads, try to block the hosts + kill the activity (I will show this here)
+* Don't use sync or online backup, only enable it once a week if you're home in a trusted environment.
+* Use push as less as possible, if not not need any Google services, consider to use [no-gapps](http://forum.xda-developers.com/showthread.php?t=1715375)

 Why you should prefer this solution over the other million solutions that are avbl.?

 * It's clean and you can directly see what will be blocked